joseph-belmonte/tile-tallier/client/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of the new feature or enhancement you are requesting.

 **Acceptance Criteria**
-- [ ] Clearly defined criteria that must be met for this feature to be considered complete.
+- Clearly defined criteria that must be met for this feature to be considered complete.
-- [ ] Use specific and measurable language to describe the desired functionality.
+- Use specific and measurable language to describe the desired functionality.

 **Additional Details**
 Any additional context or information that might be helpful in understanding the feature request.

 **Attachments**
 If applicable, add any relevant documents, diagrams, or mockups to help illustrate your request.

-**Priority (select one)**
-- Low
-- Medium
-- High
-- Critical

 **Estimate**
 Provide an estimate of the effort required to implement this feature.
 It can be a time commitment (e.g. hours) or level of effort (e.g., small, medium, large).